Sharing easy and budget-friendly handmade gifts in a jar for the Christmas Season. So yummy!

 Label (for instructions)

 Step one.
 Place ½ cup chocolate chips in small Ziploc plastic bag.
-Start layering all the ingredients in the clean jar, pressing down firmly as you add each layer:
+Start layering all the ingredients in the clean jar, pressing down firmly as you add each layer in order:

 - flour, salt, baking powder